-To meet regulatory requirements for the acquisition of technically and legally defensible sampling and analytical data, a traceable audit trail is established from implementation of the approved sampling and analysis plan through the archiving of sample data in accordance with CP3-ES-5003, Quality Assured Data, and the DMIP.
+To meet regulatory requirements for the acquisition of technically and legally defensible sampling and analytical data, a traceable audit trail is established from implementation of the approved sampling and analysis plan through the archiving of sample data in accordance with CP3-ES-5003, Quality Assured Data, and the DMIP; these documents can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).
 Each step or variation of the sampling and analytical process is documented.
 Quality assured data is obtained through appropriate planning, adequate sampling and laboratory quality controls, and documented data review.